Chris Tallman

-Christian Tallman (born September 22, 1970) is an American actor and comedian.
+Christian Peter Tallman (born September 22, 1970) is an American actor and comedian.
 He is best known for his regular appearances on the Comedy Central programs Crossballs and Reno 911! and the Nickelodeon program The Thundermans.

 Early life

-Tallman was born Christian Peter Tallman on September 22, 1970, in Madison, Wisconsin to Sally (née Probasco) and John B. Tallman (1940–2020).
+Tallman was born Christian Peter Tallman on September 22, 1970, in Madison, Wisconsin to Sally and John B. Tallman (1940–2020).
 He attended Madison West High School and graduated in 1988.
 He performed with a number of theater groups in Madison, as well as being a long-standing member of the Madison chapter of ComedySportz and is currently on the roster of ComedySportz Los Angeles.

 Career

 Tallman was also the creator of the popular Channel 101 series Time Belt which he wrote, directed, co-produced and starred in.
 He starred in the Nickelodeon superhero comedy The Thundermans as Hank Thunderman.
 He has also guest-starred on many television shows such as House, Parks and Recreation, Emily's Reasons Why Not, Angel, How I Met Your Mother, The Sarah Silverman Program, The King of Queens, and appeared on Frank TV as Ed McMahon.
 Currently he appears weekly on the Dungeons & Dragons tabletop role-playing game podcast, Nerd Poker.

 In 2007, Tallman was part of the ensemble cast of NBC's improvised comedy show Thank God You're Here, which showcased the improvisational skills of a group of four celebrity guest stars each week, as they walk into a live sketch without having seen a script for it.

 Tallman would later reprise his role of Hank Thunderman in The Thundermans Return and some episodes of The Thundermans: Undercover.